candy-warhol/strip/README.md

 Lightweight, browser-based video editor in a single HTML file.
 No install, no server.
 Your media never leaves your device.

-▶ To Open Strip · use Chrome, Edge, or Safari · You must be online to export
+▶ To Open Strip use Chrome, Edge, or Safari.
+You must be online to export.

 ### Features

-▶ Import MP4, WAV, PNG, JPG
+▶ Import MP4, MOV, WAV, PNG, JPG
 ▶ Multi-track timeline — drag, trim, snap
 ▶ Move / scale / rotate clips on the canvas (pinch & twist on touch) ▶ 60 fps MP4 export, composited in the browser